 A charge/neutral (Z/N) detector is essential to our test of DY reconstruction based on EM calorimetry alone in run12.
-We believe from our simulations that hadronic background can be significantly reduced by using a simple pre-shower detector in front of an EMcal.
-The Z/N detector is expected to consist of a 2 L{rad} thick layer of Pb sandwiched between layers of scintillator slats.
-We plan to begin construction of this detector after our run11 tests.
+We believe from our simulations and run 11 tests that hadronic background can be significantly reduced by using a simple pre-shower detector in front of an EMcal.
+The Z/N detector is expected to consist of a 2 $L{rad}$ thick layer of Pb sandwiched between layers of scintillator slats.

-Once the run11 tests have shown that we can run 3 IRs and calibrate our Hcal successfully, we will also begin serious planning for charge-sign measurements at IP2 for run13.
+We will begin serious planning for charge-sign measurements at IP2 for run13 as soon as we are approved.
 If our EMcal based tests in run12 convince us that charge-sign is not necessary for reconstruction of low-mass (M>4 GeV) virtual photons, we may choose not to construct tracking chambers, but that will depend on data, not simulations.
 Our simulations have already convinced us that tracking stations in the split-dipole, just downstream of the magnet, and, ideally although not essentially, directly in front of the EMcal will give us sufficient information on electron charge to provide charge-sign measurements if needed.
-The 3rd tracking station, the one in front of the Emcal, will supplement the position resolution we obtain from cluster analysis if we use the FMS, and may become essential to our tracking if we use a different EMcal.
-Either way, we assume we will be designing fiber-based tracking planes for use near the magnet, and likely gas-based chambers to cover the 2 m2 surface of the EMcal system so that we can fabricate these detectors for installation following run12.
+The 3rd tracking station, the one in front of the Emcal, will supplement the position resolution we obtain from cluster analysis in the EMCal.
+We will be designing fiber-based tracking planes for use near the magnets and to cover the 2 m surface of the EMcal system so that we can fabricate these detectors for installation following run12.

 We currently plan to install the tracking system at IP2 for run13.
-We note that a position sensitive detector in front of the FMS is essential to using it for 500 GeV π^0 reconstruction at high x_F anyway after we return the FMS to STAR, so this is a detector system that will have a life as a shower-max detector well beyond our IP2 tests.
-Once we have completed our feasibility test at IP2 we intend to make our results known quickly so that they can be factored into detector upgrade plans for other RHIC detectors.
+We note that a position sensitive detector in front of the EMCal is essential to using it for 500 GeV $\pi^0$ reconstruction at high $x_F$ , so this is a detector system that will have a life as a shower-max detector well beyond AnDY.
+Once we have completed $A_NDY$ we intend to make our results known quickly so that they can be factored into detector upgrade plans for other RHIC detectors.